jbakse/site_builder/docs/welcome_letter.md

 # Read the Syllabus
 The Syllabus is on the class website.
 Read it now!
 **Bring three questions about the syllabus, typed on paper, to the first class.**
+**These will count toward your "participation" grade!
+This can be an easy "A" or easy "0" to kick off your semester.**

 # Be on Time
 The short version of my attendance policy: